thangarajvisolve/Sample/README.markdown

        ./pulseox-pub --data-gen-ip 127.0.0.1 --data-gen-port 5000 --domain pulse --device-id PULSE_LAB3 --log-info pulse.info --log-data pulse.data --log4cpp-conf ../src/c++/production/conf/simulation_log_pulse.conf

   * Once the publisher binds with the data generator and send a command, it receives data from data-generator and displays the data in the log files.

 NOTE :` The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

+**4.1.1.** Start the` pulse-oximeter  publisher shell script` on the other terminal , once multiple publishers need to publish the topic using the following command

+      ./pulseox-pub.sh --

+Available Options are:

+        --domain        Device Domain

+        --device-id     Device ID to identify the particular device

+        --spawn         Number of publishers to run

+        --log4cpp-conf  Configration file path

+EXAMPLE:
+        $./pulse-oximeter-pub.sh --domain=pulse --device-id=Pulse --spawn=5 --log4cpp-conf ../src/c++/production/conf/simulation_log_bp.conf

+NOTE : `The arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format`

-4.2.
-Start the `pulse oximeter subscribers` on the other terminal using by passing various options suffix to the command,
+**4.2.** Start the `pulse oximeter subscribers` on the other terminal using by passing various options suffix to the command,

       $./pulseox-sub-echo -